YenChengLai/Automation/README.md

 To store data in blob storage, you'll need to create a container.
 From your storage account page, click on "Containers" under the "Blob service" section, then click "+ Container" to create a new container.

 _***The container name here will directly influence your execution result.
-Be sure to use the same container name in the script as the one you created.***_
+Be sure to use the same container name in the following step for credentials.***_

 ![Alt text](./Pictures/Container.png)